Javanosa/MiddleEarth-Tweaks/README.md

 }
 ```

-2. Error when using guards advanced settings
+2. Error when using guards advanced settings.
 Solutions:
    - Use MiddeEarth Tweaks 1.4.2 without unit transfer feature
    - correct last two packet ids from 2,3 to 7,8 in `metweaks.network.NetworkHandler`